savlpavel/XLogback/Readme.md

 Let me know if you want to contribute in any way :)

+# What is New?

+- (FIX) Added exception detail for OpenLog document processing
+- (FIX) Fixed security exception in XPages logging.
+- (FEATURE) Added NotesException details in stack traces for Console logging and File logging (Automatic Configuration)

 # Known Issues

 - ~~In Designer, autocomplete is not working properly for SLF4J classes~~.